Iuliana Ionita-Laza

 About

 My main research interests lie at the interface between statistics and genomics.
 I am particularly interested in developing statistical and machine learning methods for the analysis of high-dimensional genetic and functional genomics data.
 I am also involved in applications of such methods to understand the genetic basis of complex diseases and traits, including autism spectrum disorders, schizophrenia and Alzheimer's disease.
-I am co-director of Career MODE, a mentoring program for early career biomedical scientists.
+I am co-director of Career MODE, an NIH funded mentoring program for early career biomedical scientists.
 I also lead the Genomics@Columbia Program, an initiative to bring together an interdisciplinary group of people from multiple departments across Columbia University with diverse research expertise in statistical/computational genomics and other omics, computational biology, biomedical informatics, and interested in understanding biology and human health.

-I organize a monthly genomics seminar: Genomics Seminar (2023-2024)
+I organize a monthly genomics seminar: 2024-2025.

 Selected papers

-Funding (as PI)
+Funding (as PI/MPI)

 Some professional activities